vezel-dev/cathode/README.md

 <p align="center">
     <strong>
-        A terminal-centric replacement for System.Console.
+        A terminal-centric replacement for the .NET console APIs.
     </strong>
 </p>